Bira/octopus-carnival/_posts/2017-04-24-hells-rebels.md

 in significant ways.

-I found the adventure path partially included in those rules (Hell's Rebels) to be particularly fascinating, first because it was all about taking the slave-holding nation of Cheliax down a peg, and later because some of the events that happen there resonated with me in light of certain disappointing real-world developments.
+I found the adventure path partially included in those rules (Hell's Rebels) to be particularly fascinating, first because it was all about taking the horrible nation of Cheliax down a peg, and later because some of the events that happen there resonated with me in light of certain disappointing real-world developments.
 I want to read it in depth, I want to talk about it, and I want to include conversion notes for GURPS because why not?
 This blog is a perfect venue for that.